waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: str

-It is used in marketplace order header.
+It is used in marketplace order header and UI footer.

 #### SITE_LOGO